Q: Is Nestworks just for Moms and kids?

 Q: What about food/snacks?

 A: Parents of children in the childminding service at Nestworks are required to bring food for their children (or take them out – there are multiple local cafes and restaurants).
-One of Nestworks’ best features is being able to check in with your child/ren as desired – to take a break, share a snack, etc. Light snacks are available for coworkers and kids alike, however not enough to be considered meals, and we are unable to cater to specific dietary needs.
-Nestworks – like TWO – is a nut-free zone.
+One of Nestworks’ best features is being able to check in with your child/ren as desired – to take a break, share a snack, etc. Nestworks – like TWO – is a nut-free zone.

 Q: What about diapering and toileting of children?

-A: Parents are responsible for diapering their children.
+A: Parents are responsible for diapering and toileting their children as needed.
 Parents must bring their own diapering supplies and be available when their child needs to be changed.
-A specific area will be designated as a change area.
 Childminders may call on parents to assist with taking an older child to the bathroom.
-There are two single-stall washrooms on-site.
+There are three single-stall washrooms on-site, one of which is equipped with a change table.

 Q: Are parents required to stay on-site while their children are at Nestworks, or can they step out to run errands, etc and then return to Nestworks?